 Olivia Long, of Elgin, Oklahoma, is an electrical engineering senior and CEAT Scholar.
 The CEAT Scholars program selects top incoming students and provides them with professional development, community service, industrial exploration, and international and cultural experiences.
 As students progress, upperclassmen, such as Long, are asked to mentor incoming Scholars and provide them with academic guidance and advice as the newcomers adapt to their new environments.

 Brooke Ryan is a fifth-year architecture senior from El Dorado, Kansas who participates in CEAT’s Summer Bridge program as a counselor.
-The Summer Bridge program is a two-week long program that introduces incoming freshmen to the courses and activities that they will experience during their time in CEAT.
+The Summer Bridge program is a two-week long program that introduces incoming freshman to the courses and activities that they will experience during their time in CEAT.
 The program provides new CEAT students the opportunity to build relationships with CEAT upperclassmen, peers and faculty to ease the transition into the college environment.
 Counselors in the program are asked to mentor a small group of five-to-six students and provide advice and guidance during the program.

 Patrick Williams, from Thomas, Oklahoma, is a mechanical and aerospace engineering junior and serves as a “PEATE” in CEAT’s Parker Hall Living Learning program.
 PEATEs serve as role models, mentors and counselors to students who reside in Parker Hall.
 PEATEs help their peers with anything from coursework, to utilizing available resources, to encouraging involvement in social activities on campus.